eropple/velvetrope/README.md

 my Scala (it's a little rough, I know) and to get started on building some useful components for my own Play! apps.

-You should be able to reference this git repo in your SBT file and have it automatically download and build the repo.
+If you want to keep fully updated with this project (I don't expect it to really churn too much, but it's possible), you should be able to reference this git repo in your SBT file and have it automatically download and build the repo.
+If you want something with a little more stability (my own projects will do this), you can use maven.edropple.com, my public maven repo, and track against 1.0-SNAPSHOT.
+So the dependency would look like this in your SBT file:

+"com.edropple" % "velvetrope" % "1.0-SNAPSHOT"

 Using VelvetRope
 ----------------